 The first problem was that I didn’t want to do it.
 Even the thought of scheduling all my time on my calendar made me feel trapped.
 I would think, “I don’t want to be held hostage to a schedule on a calendar.
 I want to feel free!
 After all, that’s why I own the business.”
 I tried it a few times, but when I was done scheduling, looking at the entire day blocked out from top to bottom created a feeling of anxiety.
 “There’s no free time here.
 I have to move nonstop from one thing to the next, and there’s still not enough time to do everything.”

 Working on something is not the same as creating results.

 The other problem with the way I scheduled time is I set no personal boundary on how much I could work – I just worked all the time.
 Instead of scheduling time to create results on my calendar, I frittered away time, allowing the amount of time it took to complete something to expand like slime, spreading into every available nook and cranny of my life.
 This is why I didn’t have time for family and didn’t have time for the gym.
 Many years of my life included waking up at dawn and working until after midnight.

 I blamed time for the reason I had no time.

 What was really happening is that I wasn’t honoring my commitments to myself.
-I honored my word when it came to commitments for other people, but not to myself.
+I honored my word when it came to commitments to other people, but not to myself.
 What I thought were minor transgressions added up to a major blind spot that had big ramifications.
 Because I couldn’t trust myself to follow through when it came to my own calendar, I resisted scheduling my time altogether.
 I didn’t want to make commitments to myself and break them.
 Without realizing it, I had created the subconscious belief that it was just better to wing it.
 Schedule appointments with other people, sure, but don’t schedule my own time.

 I had to learn to trust myself with time.